 The app testing service performs two types of tests on Android apps:

 - Compatibility test: Analyzes your Android app's APK file and lets you know if your app has any of the following problems:

 - Uses software libraries that might prevent your app from being compatible with the Amazon Appstore.
 In this case, the test report will suggest what libraries to use instead.

-- Uses Amazon APIs incorrectly and documentation to fix the issues.
+- Uses Amazon APIs incorrectly (may provide documentation for how to fix the issue).

-- Contains features that are not supported by certain devices and instructions on how to degrade gracefully.
+- Contains features that are not supported by certain devices (may provide instructions on how to degrade gracefully).

 - Device test: Amazon tests your app on real devices and performs the following tasks: